-Our measurements imply that the results from earlier CNT biomolecule-binding sensors which used bare wire to control the solution potential3-10 are ambiguous.
+Our measurements imply that the results from earlier CNT biomolecule-binding sensors which used bare wire to control the solution potential are ambiguous.
 The interaction of protein with a Pt wire surface changes the electrostatic potential of the solution and can therefore cause changes in CNT conductivity.
+The artifacts associated with static potential of the solution and can therefore cause changes in CNT conductivity.
 The artifacts associated with the use of a bare-metal wire as the reference must be eliminated before a "true" detection signal can be measured.
 Our measurements with a Ag/AgCl reference electrode [Figs. 1(b) and 1(c)] show that a signal, although smaller, does remain when artifacts are eliminated.
 The -15 mV shift was reproduced within 1 mV after cleaning and reusing the device.
 A second device with a 2 μ m long CNT and larger band gap gave a -10 ± 1 mV shift upon addition of BSA.
 Understanding the magnitude of the biosensing signal as well as device-to-device differences is an important direction for future work.

 The Ag/AgCl reference electrode measurements [Figs. 1(b) and 1(c)] clarify previous controversy regarding sensing mechanisms.
-Chen et al.4 considered two mechanisms to account for the reduction of p-type conductance when BSA adsorbs on a CNT transistor: (i) doping of the CNT by a layer of charged protein and (ii) decreased transparency of the metal-CNT Schottky barriers16 for p-type conduction due to changes in the CNT-metal work function difference (equivalent to increased transparency of the Schottky barriers for n-type conduction).
+Chen et al. 4 considered two mechanisms to account for the reduction of p-type conductance when BSA adsorbs on a CNT transistor: (i) doping of the CNT by a layer of charged protein and (ii) decreased transparency of the metal-CNT Schottky barriers 16 for p-type conduction due to changes in the CNT-metal work function difference (equivalent to increased transparency of the Schottky barriers for n-type conduction).
 Chen et al. argued that the work function difference mechanism is the dominant mechanism for sensing BSA and several other proteins, while doping due to adsorption of these proteins does not have an observable effect on CNT conductance.
 Using a Ag/AgCl reference electrode instead of a Pt wire, however, we have observed a -15 mV threshold shift upon BSA adsorption [Fig. 1(b)], and a negligible change in the ratio of hole conduction to electron conduction.
-These results clearly support a bulk doping mechanism.^{5,17} We conclude that doping due to protein adsorption is significant, and can dominate over the work function difference mechanism.
+These results clearly support a bulk doping mechanism.
+5,17 We conclude that doping due to protein adsorption is significant, and can dominate over the work function difference mechanism.